hiqdev/composer-config-plugin/README.md

 Plugin hangs on composer `POST_AUTOLOAD_DUMP` event.
 I.e. composer runs this plugin on `install`, `update` and `dump-autoload` commands.
-As the result configs are just ready to use after packages installation or updating.
-To reassemble configs manually run:
+As the result configs are just ready to be used after packages installation or updating.

+After you make changes to any of configs you may want to reassemble configs manually - run:

 ```sh
 composer dump-autoload